 Dental abscess: An infection/swelling in the mouth, face, jaw or throat that begins as a cavity or gum infection.
 Abscesses can come from poor oral hygiene or from any health conditions that naturally weaken the immune system.
 For more information on dental abscesses, please read the blogs, “What is a Dental Abscess?” and “Dental Abscess, Part Two, Treatment of Facial Swellings’’.

-Pericoronitis, is another type of dental swelling that results in patients coming to the office as a dental emergency.
+Pericoronitis: Is another type of dental swelling that result in patients coming to the office as a dental emergency.
 This is a swelling usually related to a lower back tooth i.e. wisdom tooth.
 Pericoronitis is when a flap of gum tissue grows over the back part of the tooth.
 Bacteria and food debris accumulate under the fold of tissue, which results in an infection.
 For more information on Pericoronitis, please see the blog series, “Pericoronitis-Part 1,” “Pericoronities-Part 2,” “Pericoronities-Part 3,” “Pericoronitis-Part 4“.

 Toothache: Can refer to most forms of pain in and around the teeth or jaws.
 Toothaches have many possible causes including cavities, cracks in teeth, exposed roots, gum disease, and muscle spasms.
 Severely decayed teeth most often result in a toothache.
 For more information about this, please read the blog, “Severely Decayed Teeth.”
 If you’d like to look at the decay/cavitation process, then please refer to the blog “Dental Anatomy 101”.

 Dental trauma: Any injury to the mouth, including the teeth, gums, jawbones, tongue, or lips.
 Any major accident or physical trauma – including car accidents, sports injuries, physical fights, and burns from hot liquids or injuries from biting hard foods – can qualify as a dental emergency.

-Most often dental trauma in children and adolescents presents as a fractured tooth or even a tooth that’s been avulsed.
-This means that the tooth has been completely displaced from its tooth socket.
+Dental trauma in children and adolescents often presents as a fractured tooth or even a tooth that’s been avulsed.
+As a result, the tooth has been completely displaced from its tooth socket.
 For a more in-depth discussion of dental trauma, please refer to the blog “Children and Dental Injuries.”

 Emergency root canal: Repairing damaged teeth by treating infection in the pulp – the soft tissue in the center of the tooth made up of nerves and blood vessels.